dward2/BME547/syllabus.md

 will count for 15\% of your class grade.
 Eighty percent successful completion of these activities is required to earn the entire 15\%.
 Participation points will be decreased for completion rates less than 80\%.

+_Copied from above, may need to be edited with material around it_ There will also be some "daily assignments" that will be conducted either during class or will be expected to be completed before the next class.
+If prior permission has been obtained to miss a class, these daily assignments can be done at a different time, but will be expected to be completed before the next assigned class period.

 It is very understandable